ai4r/AIR-Act2Act.pytorch/README.md

 pred:
 [4, 4, 4, 4, 4, 4, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 6, 6, 6, 6, 6, 6, 6, 6, 6, 0, 0, 0, 0]
 ```
 2. If you want to test with a Kinect camera, you need to install [Kinect for Windows SDK 2.0](https://www.microsoft.com/en-us/download/details.aspx?id=44561).
-(To be updated)
+You also need Pykinect2 and PyGame: ```pip install pykinect2 pygame```.
+Then, run ```python demo.py -m recognize```.
+The captured video will be displayed on a pop-up window.
+The recognized user behavior will be printed on the command line.

 ## Robot behavior generation